|Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 (My Mac Mini does not have bootcamp/windows installed to see if that worked as some affected mac users previously said bootcamp/Windows had no dropouts, only OS X.)

 What did solve the video dropout problem was an older tip - using the Front AUX HDMI Input.
 (Previous notes on that below.
-Again, the Front Aux HDMI Input only supports 4K/60P at 4:2:0 per the Yamaha manual, but the Mini was set to 1080P resolution and the AVR video set for no processing, so the TV should be doing the upscale to 4k/UHD.)
+Again, the Front Aux HDMI Input only supports 4K/60P at 4:2:0, and no HDCP 2.2 per the Yamaha manual, but the Mini was set to 1080P resolution and the AVR video set for no processing, so the TV should be doing the upscale to 4k/UHD.)
 Although the front AUX HDMI input works, having the front cover down and a cable connected there is something many don't like.

-When possible I will test more (including turning off 10-bit UHD on the TV input port, better rated cable, etc.) to try and find out the cause since it worked fine using the same Mini, HDMI cables and RX-A3050 with earlier firmware.
+When possible I will test more (including turning off 10-bit UHD/HDR on the TV's HDMI input port, better rated cable, etc.) to try and find out the cause since it worked fine using the same Mini, HDMI cables, LG 55EF9500 and RX-A3050 with earlier firmware.
+I'll also try a direct TV connection first (with better HDMI cable) to see if the 10-Bit/HDR input mode change on the TV was a factor.

 (The original posts, tips and test notes from January 2016 follows.)